 It must also acknowledge a perception that sometimes families can be seen as difficult and challenging, which can get in the way of organisational listening and learning.

 Who do they work with?
 They are working with national partners, including the Local Government and Social Care Ombudsman, Parliamentary and Health Services Ombudsman, Directors of Adult Social Services, Local Government Association, Care Quality Commission, Department for Education and others, along with families and people themselves.
-The idea is to work together to help all organisations make it easier for people and their families, children and adults, to give feedback, raise a concern and make a complaint and to know that it will make a difference through the Ask, Listen, Do approach, set out below:
+The idea is to work together to help all organisations make it easier for people and their families, children and adults, to give feedback, raise a concern and make a complaint and to know that it will make a difference through the Ask, Listen, Do approach.

 Ask, Listen, Do are seeking to influence and change organisational behaviours and approaches through the Ask., Listen, Do approach and the help of families, carers and national partners in education, health and social care.